• 0

 Step 6: Check you have all the pieces

-You should now have 4 pieces.
-2 Long panels and 2 shorter side panels.
-The long being the length.
-The shorter pieces make the depth of the raised bed.
+You should now have four pieces: two long panels and two shorter side panels.
+The long piece is the length, and the shorter piece makes the depth of the raised bed.

 raised beds garden ninja rustic 3